hbostanchi/Fema_Flood_Payout/README.md

   - Year their property was built in (yyyy-mm-dd)

   ## Payout Density Map:
-  Circle map that shows the amount payout divided by $20000 and it has a popup for each payment.
+  Circle map that shows the amount payout divided by $20000 and it has a pop up for each payment.
   ![payoutmap](https://github.com/hbostanchi/Fema_Flood_Payout/blob/master/pic/Screen%20Shot%202020-03-25%20at%206.02.02%20PM.png)
   ## Heat map:
-  used the parcipitation and there is a drop down botton for user to choose seaing it or not. the mapping code could be found under the app.js file and index1.html.
+  used the precipitation from NASA data and there is a drop down botton for user to choose seeing it or not. the mapping code could be found under the app.js file and index1.html.
   ![heatmap](https://github.com/hbostanchi/Fema_Flood_Payout/blob/master/pic/Screen%20Shot%202020-03-24%20at%207.30.18%20PM.png)